-Wide range of deposit options: With online poker in Michigan legal, sites will be able to offer a secure variety of banking options to players.
+Wide range of deposit options: With online poker in Michigan legal, sites can offer a secure variety of banking options to players.
 Make safe and quick deposits through Play+, PayPal, debit and credit cards or transfer cash direct from your checking account.

 Cash games & tournaments: The best legal poker rooms in other states have a huge variety of poker games available, so Michigan will likely have the same.
 Play cash games from just $0.01/$0.02, or buy in to larger single-table and multi-table tournaments.
 You may even find satellites which give you the chance to qualify for large live events around the United States.

-So, what games will you be able to play?
+So, what games can you play?
 Texas Hold’em is the most popular form of poker online in 2020.
 Play cash, tournaments or Sit ‘n Gos at a range of buy-ins.
 You should also be able to play Omaha poker and less-popular variants like Stud, Razz, and H.O.R.S.E.

-Play against MI players: At the beginning, you will probably be permitted to play online poker in Michigan against other players based in the state.
+Play against MI players: At the beginning, online poker fans in Michigan can only square off against other players based in the state.
 However, we shouldn’t rule out the Michigan Gaming Control Board allowing interstate compacts to broaden the player pool.
-These will allow players in Michigan to take on those based in other regulated US states.
+These would allow players in Michigan to take on those based in other regulated US states.

-RELATED: While You Wait For Online Poker & Casinos To Launch, Play At Social Casinos Such As Chumba
+RELATED: You Can Also Play At Social Casinos Such As Chumba

 While legalized online poker in Michigan is fairly new, the state actually has a long tradition of legal land-based cardrooms.
 Some casinos in Michigan already have operational poker rooms.
 They offer both cash games and tournaments around the clock.
 Tribal casinos opened their own poker rooms in the early 1990s.